Director Cheatle Resigns And State Police Testimony

 We just know that they did go look.

-Guys, he's not gonna know any of this.
+Guys, he's not going to know any of this.

-I said a very concerted effort with all of those alcoves and all of the state police Pennsylvania State has made there were two additional need to come in.
+I just said a very concerted effort with all of those alcoves and all of this.

-I don't know the specifics of the logistics of how that information was relayed, but I'm I'm briefed that they came and they made a very concerted effort to try and locate uh crooks.
+I don't know the specifics of the logistics of how that information was relayed, but I'm briefed that they came and they made a very concerted effort to try and locate Crooks.

 But it seems to me that that was leaving that extra set of eyes on top of the building.

-Uh you know, I just it it would be something I, if I were the site commander at that point, I'd want to know two guys are leaving a post where they have observation on a on a building, and that somebody relayed that to me so that I would know, oh, wait a minute, now two sets of eyes that were on the building.
+You know, I just, it would be something I, if I were the site commander at that point, I'd want to know two guys are leaving a post where they have observation on a building and that somebody relayed that to me so that I would know, wait a minute, now two sets of eyes that were on the bill.

 You know what I'm saying?

-It's like if you pull security, if you pull your lateral security in a in a in an ambush or something, you're I'm talking like an army guy now.
+It's like if you pull security, if you pull your lateral security in a ambush or something, I'm talking like an Army guy now.

-And the commander's gonna know that that that guy's moved away from there and now he's got a blind spot, right?
+And the commander's going to know that that guy's moved away from there and now he's got a blind spot, right?

-Obviously, you don't have the answer, so we'll we'll dig elsewhere.
+Obviously, you don't have the answer, so we'll dig elsewhere.

 I'm just totally blown away by that.

-But uh again, there's more details to be had.
+But again, there's more details to be had.

 I really appreciate it.

-I'm gonna turn it over now to the ranking member for uh his five minutes of questioning.
+I'm going to turn it over now to the ranking member for his five minutes of questioning.

 Gentlemen, thank you for being here today.

-Um, we're looking at a rear view mirror of what happened.
+Commissioner Paris, Mr. Yeods, we're looking at a rare view mirror of what happened.

 A lot of good questions from both sides of the aisle.